 Take the screenshot I showed you above with the book “coffee, scrubs and rubber gloves”:

 Right away we can see some new ideas.
 The first thing I notice is the first notebook just has a “marble” cover.
 No words or anything so something I might look into would be different patterns.
-I also notice some coloring books for adults.
-These are a gold mine if you are willing to put in the extra effort.
+I also notice a market for coloring books and specifically, adult coloring books.

-Now, once you are going through these results, start adding them to your spreadsheet one at a time, after you check them out, clicking on interiors, seeing how well they are selling.
+Now, once you are going through these results, start adding them to your spreadsheet one at a time.

 Note: When you are looking at author pages, you need to select paperback books from the top.
 This is because no one is going to buy a kindle version of a notebook.
 No one can write in a kindle version!

-This process can take a long time, but it is incredibly important to uncover niches that buyers are buying in!
+This process can take a long time, but it is incredibly important to uncover the profitable niches.

 If you scroll to the bottom of the author pages, you will see how many pages of books they have to offer.
 In this case, there are 60 pages to go through!

 At the beginning of 2019, Book Bolt was born!
-We also decided to develop a software inside of Book Bolt to assist with listing the products and a drag and drop designer (since I am artistically challenged) to create the perfectly sized covers, but more on that later.
+We also decided to develop a software inside of Book Bolt to assist with listing the products and a drag and drop designer (since I am artistically challenged) to help create low content books that were perfectly sized.
+But more on that later.

 Everything I talked about in this article can be done manually, or you can try out the 3 day trial of Book Bolt that we give everyone.

 We have spent a lot of time making sure the workflow and tools make it the most comprehensive KDP research tool available on the market.
-To thank everyone that has made it this far in the article, please use coupon code NICHEPURSUITS for $70 off the lifetime subscription if you want to give it a go.Check Out Book Bolt Right Here
+To thank everyone that has made it this far in the article, please use coupon code NP20 for 20% off the lifetime subscription if you want to give it a go.Check Out Book Bolt Right Here

 If you use everything that I laid out above along with the keyword tool, you will make sure that all of your research is rock solid!

-Now that you have all the research taken care of, it is finally time to get started using that research to get books up for sale!
+Now that you have all the research taken care of, it is finally time to get started creating your first low content book.

-First, you need a KDP account.
-This is incredibly easy because there is no barrier to entry.
-You can simple sign up for KDP right here: https://kdp.amazon.com/
+The first thing you need to do is get a KDP account.
+Just sign up for Amazon KDP right here: https://kdp.amazon.com/

 Once you click on the link and sign up, you will see your name in the upper right hand corner of the screen:

-You now have your KDP account fully set up and are ready to start uploading some books!
+You now have your KDP business account fully set up and are ready to start publishing low content books!

-If you do not have any designs, we will either have to create them ourselves, or outsource them!
+But of course, to start your low content publishing business you need cover designs.
+If you do not have any, you either have to create or outsource them!

 For more complicated cover designs, I always outsource.
-I have found outsourcing on upwork will allow me to get artwork created for $2-$5 per design.
+I have found outsourcing on Upwork will allow me to get artwork created for as little as $2-$5 per design.

 Grab the 3 day trial of Book Bolt so that you can follow along.
-(Or Use Coupon Code: NICHEPURSUITS to get 70% off).
+(Or Use Coupon Code: NP20 to get 20% off).

-Log in to the software and then from the upper right hand menu, select the Book Bolt Designer.
+Log in to Book Bolt and then from the upper right hand menu, select the Book Bolt Designer.